 We started by ordering the goat cheese spread and pita chips.

 While the girls were happy to order grilled cheese off the children’s menu, my husband and I went for the tacos.
-He had the steak tacos but I was in the mood for seafood and ordered the fish tacos.
 All four of us gave the lunch a thumbs up.

 If you want a nice lunch on the water, Gill Dawg is casual and fun.